michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

     ...
 ]
 ```

-Such a sensor has to be published using LTSS component to timescale DB.
-In order to populate prices with data from JSON structure we need a trigger.
-Below there is a trigger proposal to process the json structure from above example.
+To integrate such a sensor with TimescaleDB, you must publish it using the LTSS component.
+To automatically insert price data from the JSON structure, a database trigger is required.
+Below is an example trigger that processes the JSON data from the previous example.

-Notice two constraints in the code:
+Note two key constraints in the code:
-ENTITYID - carries the name of HA entity to process
+- `ENTITYID` specifies the Home Assistant entity to process.
-TRADES - contains array of strings containing `sale` or `purchase` or `bothtrade`.
-It allows to control which one is going to be operated on spot.
-If you only sale energy using spot prices, remove purchase from the array.
+- `TRADES` is an array containing `'Sale'`, `'Purchase'`, or both.
+This controls which trade types are handled for spot pricing.
+If you only sell energy at spot prices, remove `'Purchase'` from the array.

 ```sql